asamuzaK/withExEditorHost/README.md

 * *cmdArgs* - Command line options.
 Enter each argument in array, separated by comma.
 Backslashes must be escaped.
 * *fileAfterCmdArgs* - Boolean (`true` / `false`).
 When specifying the file, some editor requires to put the file path after command arguments.
 Set `true` in such case.

-Editor configuration files can also be switched for each Firefox profile, or each browser.
+Editor configuration files can also be switched for each browser, or for each Firefox profile.
 For example, use "editorconfig.json" for the Firefox default profile, and prepare another configuration file such as "editorconfig-nightly.json" for nightly's profile.
 When you choose a name other than "editorconfig.json", enter the path of the editor configuration file in the Options page of withExEditor.